User profile and roles

 In addition to the profile attributes created by administrator, by default Knowage provides the following profile attributes:

-The image below, shows a new Profile attribute named Country manually fed.
-The alternative option to feed the attribute is by means of a Lov, from where a value is going to be picked up when assigning the attribute to a user.
+The image below shows a new Profile attribute named Country whose value has been manually entered.
+An alternative option is to feed attribute values by means of a Lov: one or more of its values will be asigned by the user.
 Multivalue option in this case is not enabled, so only one value is inserted.

 Once the attributes are defined, the model administrator can define roles, using the Roles functionality.
 The role management tool is two-sided: on the left you can see the list of already defined roles.
 At the beginning of a project, only default roles are visible.
 To add a new role, click the Plus icon and move to the right panel.
 To delete a role, simply click on the Delete icon available for that role once saved.